KTeam BBQ

 • price 3 of 4

-With its everyday ambience, decent menu prices and top-notch meat selection, Soowon Galbi is our second favorite Korean barbecue restaurant after Park’s BBQ, especially when we’re in a group of four or more.
-The wait times here generally run shorter than other popular spots like Park's and Quarters, though we’re confused as to why; Soowon’s banchan assortment and prepared dishes, including the perilla leaf stew and scallion pancake, showcase a depth and breadth of Korean cuisine that’s remarkable for a restaurant whose most popular items come cooked on a tabletop grill.
+Why we love it: Soowon Galbi is my second favorite Korean barbecue restaurant after Park’s BBQ, especially when I’m in a group of four or more.
+The wait times here generally run shorter than other popular spots like Park’s and Quarters, though we’re confused as to why; Soowon’s banchan assortment and prepared dishes, including the perilla leaf stew and scallion pancake, showcase a depth and breadth of Korean cuisine that’s remarkable for a restaurant whose most popular items come cooked on a tabletop grill.
+The restaurant accepts reservations over the phone, and the recently renovated dining room offers a touch of ambience.
 The combination courses, in particular, offer excellent value for a crowd, especially the Combo B, which includes the must-have kkotsal, or marbled boneless short rib, and chadol, thinly sliced pieces of brisket that quickly crisp on the grill.

 Advertising